Thermal lance: Principle of operation

-Steel wool can burn at atmospheric (20%) concentrations of oxygen because it has a high surface area-to-mass ratio and relatively low mass, which prevents the heat from being dissipated in the bulk of the material.
+Steel, in the form of steel wool, can burn at atmospheric (20%) concentrations of oxygen because it has a high surface area-to-mass ratio and relatively low mass, which prevents the heat from being dissipated in the bulk of the material.
 When the oxygen concentration is increased, steel wool will burn faster.
-Burning steel wool is simply the rapid oxidation of iron into Fe_{2}O_{3}; the thermal lance uses steel rods which will burn with a sufficiently high supply of concentrated oxygen.
+Burning steel wool is simply the rapid oxidation of iron into Fe_{2}O_{3}; the thermal lance uses steel in the form of rods rather than wool, the rods will burn with a sufficiently high supply of concentrated oxygen.

 The temperature at which a thermal lance operates varies depending on the environment.
 Some estimates put the maximum temperature at 4500 C, while others calculate it to be 2730 C.

 Alternative fuels

-Thermal lances have been constructed for demonstration using foodstuffs (including bacon and dried spaghetti) as the fuel instead of steel rods; a supply of pure oxygen is more important to drive rapid oxidation than the fuel being burned.
+Thermal lances have been constructed for demonstration using foodstuffs (including bacon, dried spaghetti and Takis) as the fuel instead of steel rods; a supply of pure oxygen is more important to drive rapid oxidation than the fuel being burned.